VictoriaEdem/Getting_Started_with_Django/README.md

-First Django project task from I4GxZuri training Create a new Python virtual environment.
+First Django project task from I4GxZuri training:
+Create a new Python virtual environment.
 Initialize it, and install Django in it.
 Create a new Django project.
 Use your ZuriBoard username as the name of the project.